The Centre at Salisbury

+Shopping mall in Wicomico County, Maryland, U.S.

-The Centre at Salisbury is an enclosed shopping mall in Salisbury, Maryland.
+The Centre at Salisbury is a regional mall in Salisbury, Maryland.
 It is the only regional shopping mall within a 60 mi radius and is the largest shopping center on the Eastern Shore of Maryland.
 The mall is anchored by Boscov's and Regal Cinemas.
 Junior anchors include Dick's Sporting Goods, Burlington, H&M, and HomeGoods.
+Former anchors included Macy's, Sears, JCPenney, and Montgomery Ward, while former restaurants included Chuck E. Cheese and Ruby Tuesday.

 The mall's opening led to the commercial development of north Salisbury, with several shopping centers opening near the mall after its construction.

-Location
+Overview

-The Centre at Salisbury is located in the northern part of the city of Salisbury, in Wicomico County, Maryland.
+The Centre at Salisbury is located in the northern part of the City of Salisbury, in Wicomico County, Maryland.
 It is situated at the junction of U.S. Route 13, a major north–south route on the Delmarva Peninsula, and the Salisbury Bypass of U.S. Route 50, a major east–west route on the peninsula.
 The mall is served by Shore Transit bus route 116.

-Description

-The Centre at Salisbury is a one-level, 856,895 sqft enclosed shopping mall.
+The mall has one floor, with 856,895 sqft.
 As of February 2025, the mall contains approximately 60 operating businesses and 27 vacant storefronts.
-The mall is anchored by a 140,000 sqft Boscov’s and a 72,529 sqft freestanding Regal Cinemas with 16 screens.
+The mall is anchored by a 140,000 sqft Boscov's and a 72,529 sqft freestanding Regal Salisbury & RPX with 16 screens.
 A 48,000 sqft Dick's Sporting Goods, a 40,584 sqft Burlington, and a 20,548 sqft H&M serve as junior anchors.
 A HomeGoods store is also attached but does not have a mall entrance.
-The mall contains a food court with eight eateries, as well as a Chuck E. Cheese restaurant and arcade.
+The mall contains a food court with eight eateries.
 Four additional casual dining restaurants are located on parking lot pad sites.
 The mall also includes a branch of the Wicomico Public Library.
 There are two vacant anchor spaces, previously occupied by Sears and Macy’s.